TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-error-handling.md

 In contrast to `neverthrow`, the documentation is excellent.
 The docs are generated from JSDoc comments using TypeDoc, with full Intellisense in VS Code.

 As with `neverthrow`, I declared the return type as `Result<void,string>`.
 That seemed fine, with no resulting type check errors.
 Returning an error works as expected, `return err("Invalid value")`.
-However, `return ok()` results in the incomprehensible error `type Result<Unit,never> is not assignable to type Result<void,string>`.
+However, `return ok()` results in the incomprehensible error `"type Result<Unit,never> is not assignable to type Result<void,string>"`.
 After some experimentation I got it to work by using `return ok(undefined)` but it's hardly intuitive.

 *Unit* is a common concept in functional languages.
 All functions return a value, so how do you type a function that has nothing to return?
 You return `Unit`. `Unit` is a type with a single valid value, also called `Unit`.
 Similarly, `boolean` is a type with two valid values, `true` and `false`.